ArcticTech/arctictech.github.io/_posts/AWS/Lambda/SNS/23-07-29-SNS-to-Chime-Slack-Teams.md

 ```

 ### Result
 Now you should be able to use SNS to trigger a Lambda to post to a webhook.
-SNS with Lambda allow you to automatically publish all kinds of notifications and alarms.
+SNS with Lambda allows you to automatically publish all kinds of notifications and alarms.